eddyystop/feathers-hooks-utils/README.md

 You will be writing [hooks](http://docs.feathersjs.com/hooks/readme.html) if you use [Feathers](http://feathersjs.com/).

-This library delivers some of the common functions you will want to perform.
-It can speed up development, and its modularity should make your hooks easier to understand.
+This library delivers some of the common functions you want to perform, and its modularity should make your hooks easier to understand.

 ## Installation